Makuzaza/unit_testing/4_phoneProject/3_getPersonsNumberByTypes.md

 ["0409812345"]
 ```

-If no person with given name is found, an empty array [] is returned
+if no person with given name is found, an empty array [] is returned
-If no number with given type is found, an empty array [] is returned
+if no number with given type is found, an empty array [] is returned
-If at least one parameter is missing, an ecxeption `'missing parameter'` is thrown.
+if at least one parameter is missing, an exception `'missing parameter'` is thrown.

 ## Tests